SAP-samples/btp-dc-jl-samples/docs/btp-trial-api/btp-trial-api-playbook.md

 # SAP BTP Trial API Collection (Bruno) Playbook

-> **How to run this playbook:** In Claude Code, type:
+> **How to run this playbook:** In an AI coding assistant (e.g. Claude Code), type:
 > ```
 > run this playbook btp-trial-api-playbook.md
 > ```
-> Claude reads the playbook, discovers your account values, creates the required service
+> The AI coding assistant reads the playbook, discovers your account values, creates the required service
 > instances/bindings via the `btp` CLI, and **writes all `bruno.json`, `.bru` request, and
 > environment files directly** — filling in your account's values.
 Secrets live in a single
 > **`.env`** file at the collection root (git-ignored); the environment files reference them via